EdgeNet-project/edgenet-project.github.io/pages/running-experiments.md

 ```

 The `Dockerfile` contains the instructions needed to build the container image.
-We will use the Python built-in webserver to serve our page.
+We will use Python's built-in web server to serve the page.
-To do so, we start with an image from [Docker Hub](https://hub.docker.com/) with Python pre-installed:
+Start with an image from [Docker Hub](https://hub.docker.com/) with Python pre-installed:
 ```dockerfile
 # Dockerfile
 FROM python:latest